-Full-time students normally have Field Education placements each semester unless the pace of the program is reduced, requirements have been met, or a summer experience is being substituted.* The first Field Education credit students take is FE100AA/AC offered in-class in the Fall Semester and by Distance Education.
+Full-time students normally have one Field Education placement each semester unless the pace of the program is reduced, requirements have been met, or a summer experience is substituted.
+The first Field Education credit students take is FE100AA/AC offered in-class in the Fall Semester and by Distance Education.
 After students have completed the course, in consultation with the Director, they choose their Field Education Placements, Internship or Co-op assignment based on the specific guidelines of their programs/concentrations as well as the students’ gifting and interests.